scot-taylor-ibm/retrieve-and-rank-java/README.md

 5. In the **Available** list in the **Add and Remove** dialog, select the *retrieve-and-rank-java* project and click **Add**.
 The project is added to the runtime configuration for the server in the Configured list.
 6. Click **Finish**.
 7. Copy the `server.env` file, which you edited earlier, from *retrieve-and-rank-java/src/it/resources/server.env* to the root folder of the newly defined server (For example, *wlp/usr/defaultserver/server.env*).
-8. Start the new server, and open http://localhost:serverPort/rnr-demo/dist/index.html#/ in your favorite browser, where {yourAppName} is the specific name of your app.
+8. Start the new server, and open http://localhost:serverPort/{yourAppName}/dist/index.html#/ in your favorite browser, where {yourAppName} is the specific name of your app.
-9. Execute the queries against the service!
+9. Query the service

 Or